 By viewing examples of harassing behavior and having its effects and ramifications explained to them in no uncertain terms, employees will come to understand that it is everyone's responsibility to keep the workplace free of sexual harassment.

 This memorable program will raise awareness regarding harassment and explain the do's and dont's of creating a respectful workplace for everyone.
+Through personal revelation and discussion, 4 employees expand their understanding of harassment and agree on ways to prevent it in their workplace.
+Available in Office or Industrial versions.

 Touching on a wide variety of harassment and discrimination issues, this cost-effective and results-oriented 5-part, vignette-based training program educates your managers and employees about the characteristics and the benefits of a respectful work environment.